mcarvin8/ava-sf-devops/README.md

 ### 3. Quality Stage
 This stage runs SonarQube scans (if applicable) after all test jobs.
-   - Relies on JaCoCo coverage reports.
+   - Relies on JaCoCo coverage reports created by `apex-code-coverage-transformer` in the test jobs.
    - Can be modified or removed if SonarQube is not used.

 ### 4. Destroy Stage